myzhang1029/karnaugh-map/README.md

 If there is a difference, between the actual and expected output, a diff will be written to the folder `test/result`.

 ## License
+This fork is managed by @myzhang1029 and licensed under the same terms as below.

-This work, karnaugh-map, is written from the ground up by Mattias Jacobsson.
+The original work, karnaugh-map, is written from the ground up by Mattias Jacobsson.
 However the general implementation idea is based on the work published on [TeX - LaTeX Stack Exchange](https://tex.stackexchange.com) by [Ignasi](https://tex.stackexchange.com/users/1952/ignasi) found [here](https://tex.stackexchange.com/a/140581) and [here](https://tex.stackexchange.com/a/36879) which is licensed under [CC BY-SA](https://creativecommons.org/licenses/by-sa/3.0/). karnaugh-map is therefore licensed under [CC BY-SA](https://creativecommons.org/licenses/by-sa/3.0/).
 Contributors include [Oscar Gustafsson](https://github.com/oscargus) and [Paul Hervot](https://github.com/Dettorer).